Skip to main content

 Review summary

-• Flavor: Many loved the maple-Dijon glaze, finding it deliciously sweet and tangy; some found it too sweet for their taste.
+• Flavor: Many loved the maple-Dijon glaze, calling it delicious and a perfect balance of sweet and tangy 🍯.

-• Suggestions: Consider adding onions or extra seasoning to the meatloaf for more flavor; roast Brussels sprouts separately to avoid overcooking.
+• Suggestions: Consider adding onions or fresh garlic to the meatloaf for more flavor; some found roasting Brussels sprouts at a lower temperature improved texture.

 AI-generated from customer reviews